 - Briefly explain the benefits of following through with implementation.
 Don’t spend too much time explaining the benefits.
 This may cause them to believe that you are trying too hard (to sell yourself on the idea) and will feel that you lack confidence.
 You’ll be adding a feeling of doubt and thereby undermining your efforts.

 What To Avoid When Pitching Your Food Truck Idea

 But in your enthusiasm, reverse course if other people don’t immediately support your thinking.
 Don’t let your impatience hurt your cause.
-Try to avoid these two things when pitching your mobile food idea to a skeptical group:
+Avoid these two things when pitching your food truck idea to a skeptical group: